A smiling woman in a colorful sweater demonstrates string craft to another woman seated beside her in a bright indoor space.

 No bookings required

-Running for 60 minutes in a group of 100
+Running for 60 minutes in groups of 20

 Bookings required